Grower Pig Feed

 Feeding your Pigs

 The most important part of swine production is knowing the correct way to feed pigs.
-To meet the necessary nutritional requirement of your pigs, they need a high energy diet that is low in fiber but contains ample protein.
+To meet the necessary nutritional requirement of your pigs, they need a high energy diet that is low in fibre but contains ample protein.
 Pigs will consume enormous amounts of food quickly.
 To raise and maintain a healthy stock, maximize growth and reproduction, and increase production, it is necessary to feed them the right food and a balanced diet from wean to finish.

 Foods to Avoid